Table of Contents

 We use software for creating text documents, websites, databases, photos, 3D models, and movies.
 Software developers regularly release new versions of their products.
 It is not self-evident that the new software supports the use of files created with earlier software versions (compatibility).
 And some software packages even disappear completely from the scene.
 Conversions of file formats may be costly or result in loss of information or a reduction of data quality.
 This is exactly why the choice of file formats should be planned carefully.

 File format choice depends on your research phase.
 Choices for short-term data processing may differ from the choices you make for long-term data preservation.

-For the reasons of short-term operability, it is advisable to choose a file format which is associated with the specific software which you intend to use for data analysis.
+For the reasons of short-term operability, it is advisable to choose a file format that is associated with the specific software that you intend to use for data analysis.
 Following discipline-specific standards and customs is generally the way to go.
 However, you should take into consideration how widespread these standards are and to what extent they will allow data processing by others than peers in your own discipline.

 Proprietary file formats are owned and copyrighted by a specific company.
 Their specifications are usually not publicly available and their future development results from decisions and situation of their owner.
 Thus, the risk of obsolescence is high.
 However, some proprietary formats, such as Rich Text Format (*.rtf), MP3, MPEG, JPG, MS Excel (*.xls), SPSS (*.sav, *.por), STATA (*.dta) are widely used and you may assume that they will be useful for a reasonable time.

 Long-term data preservation: file formats for the future